Wee: what you need to know

 Pooing is common during or shortly after feeding.
 This is called the gastro-colic reflex.

-As the weeks pass, you can expect changes in:
+As the weeks and months pass, you can expect changes in poo:

-- consistency of the poo – firm, runny and everything in between
+- consistency – it can be firm, runny and everything in between

-- smell of the poo – it generally gets more smelly when baby starts eating solids.
+- smell – it generally gets smellier when baby starts eating solids.

 The way your baby’s poo looks might depend on your baby’s diet.